moemahgoub/hr-iam-portal/README.md

 Listener:
 - HTTPS listener (recommended)
-- Certificate: upload your cert (PFX) or use Key Vault integration if you prefer
+- Certificate: upload your cert (PFX) or integrate with Key Vault
-- Hostname: do not put your real domain in README (use placeholder `<YOUR_PUBLIC_URL>`)
+- Hostname: use placeholder `<YOUR_PUBLIC_URL>` in docs (do not include real domains)

 Backend settings:
-- Backend pool target: ILB private IP (or ILB frontend private IP)
+- Backend pool: ILB frontend private IP
 - Backend port: 8000
 - Health probe: HTTP port 8000 path `/healthz`
 - Timeout: increase if your app is slow to respond